-[00:35:36] Carol Berkin: This is an invasion of American sovereignty.
-And that's how Washington saw it, he said, "There's a sovereign government here."
-Then Genêt sets up French courts in New York and in Philadelphia and in Charleston, French courts for when these privateers bring in captured British ships to decide what to do with the ships.
+[00:36:10.3] Carol Berkin: And that's how Washington saw it.
+He said either there's a sovereign government here, then Genet sets up French courts in New York and in Philadelphia and in Charleston, French courts for when these privateers bring in captured British ships to decide what to do with the ships.
 What happened to American sovereignty?
 What happened to American courts?
-Washington sees very clearly that he has to do something about this because otherwise South Carolina can have its own foreign policy and Virginia can have its own foreign policy and Virginia can have its own foreign policy and New York can have its own foreign policy and it will be chaos.
-Genêt meanwhile, finally makes his way from South Carolina up to Philadelphia where the federal government is and he's greeted as a hero and he keeps stressing how French blood and English blood had been mingled in this war for liberty, equality.
-I mean, he just goes on and on and on.
-And, the crowds eat it up, they really do.
+Washington sees very clearly that he has to do something about this because otherwise, South Carolina can have its own foreign policy and Virginia can have its own foreign policy and New York can have its own foreign policy and it will be chaos.

+[00:37:04.4] Carol Berkin: Genet, meanwhile, finally makes his way from South Carolina up to to Philadelphia where the federal government is.
+And he's greeted as a hero.
+And he keeps stressing how French blood and English blood have been mingled in this war for liberty, equality, I mean, he just goes on and on and on.
+And the crowds eat it up.
+They really do.

-[00:37:02] Carol Berkin: He then proceeds to send these really hilarious letters to Washington that are bombastic and filled with visions of the unity of the souls of Americans and tells Washington that he ought to fund the privateers for support France.
-Washington says, "We are neutral.
-I've just issued a proclamation of neutrality."
-And, Genêt won't accept this, he tantrum and he says "What are you doing?
-Do you support the people who oppressed you?"
-His letters are hysterical, they really are.
+[00:37:33.9] Carol Berkin: He then proceeds to send these really hilarious letters to Washington that are bombastic and filled with visions of the unity of the souls of Americans in the South and tells Washington that he ought to fund the privateers for support France.
+Washington says, we are neutral.
+I've just issued a proclamation of neutrality.
+And Genet won't accept this.
+He throws a temper tantrum and he says, what are you doing?
+Do you support the people who oppressed you?
+And his letters are hysterical.
+They really are.
 I just sat and laughed at this flowery language.

-And finally, Washington says, Hamilton wants Genêt driven out of the country.
-Hamilton, Washington says, writes to the French government finally, he builds a case against Genêt.
-Now the Jacobins have taken over and they want Genêt recalled so they can behead him, so they can guillotine him.
+[00:38:29.7] Carol Berkin: Finally, Washington says, Hamilton wants Genet driven out of the country.
+Hamilton's Washington says, rights to the French government.
+Finally, he builds a case against Genet.
+Now the Jacobins have taken over and they want Genet recalled so they can behead him so they can guillotine him.
 They see him as a traitor.